 Stress makes your body temperature increase.
 It’s an inflammatory state, after all.
 Your body reacts by trying to “cool” it down through yawning.
 This seemingly normal action is designed to reduce the temperature of your brain, which is under a lot of stress.7

 Start by recognizing what’s stressing you out.
 Next, practice stress management, one of the best things you can do for yourself.
-Exercise, hobbies, and spending time with loved ones are all great habits.8
+Exercise, hobbies, and spending time with loved ones are all great renedies.8

 6. Heart Problem

 A yawn is basically one long, deep breath.
 So it’s no surprise that abnormal yawning is linked to heart problems.
-It may be caused by a heart attack, and most commonly, a stroke or transient ischaemic attack (“mini-stroke”).
+It may be caused by a heart attack, and most commonly, a stroke or a transient ischemic attack (“mini-stroke”).

 Specifically, the yawn stems from hypertension that occurs within the brain.